guardian/recommendations/secure-staff-services.md

 This will remove the requirement to perform authentication within application code and provide a standard way of authenticating all our applications that can easily be [encoded in a GuCDK pattern](https://docs.google.com/document/d/1SfvjNRIzv1bNYRho7s5i_YZv6YyWadp4j9rNOqvpnJg/edit#heading=h.812bucjdpfq7).

-As a baseline services should require Guardian Google organisation membership with 2FA enabled, with the ability to perform tighter access management to a subset of Guardian staff.
+**Your application should require Guardian Google organisation membership with 2FA enabled, with the ability to perform tighter access management to a subset of Guardian staff.**

 ### Web Application Firewall (WAF)